So, how much do streamers make on Twitch? This article will show you an estimate of a Twitch streamer’s potential

 How Does Twitch Make Money?

-Twitch primarily makes money through advertising on Affiliate channels and through revenue from Bit sales and subscriptions.
+Twitch primarily makes money through advertising on Affiliate channels and revenue from bit sales and subscriptions.

 Can You Make a Living on Twitch?

 With dedication, correct branding, entertainment value, and a little luck, you can earn a living on Twitch.
 It isn’t as easy as turning on your computer and pressing the “Go Live” button.
 You have to find creative ways to grow your audience and work with sponsors.